breezy-weather/breezy-weather/docs/HOMEPAGE.md

 - Weather condition of the hour (icon)
 - Total of all precipitation for the hour (bar + text)

-If total of all precipitation for all hours is 0, precipitation trends will be hidden.

 #### Feels like trends